Socorro Island: Ecology

 The lowlands of Socorro – except on the northern, more humid side – are covered with thick shrubland, consisting mainly of endemic Croton masonii and a cactus, probably Engelmann's prickly pear (Opuntia engelmannii).
 Above 650 m and on the northern side, a richer vegetation occurs.
 This includes small trees such as Ficus cotinifolia, black cherry (Prunus serotina), and the endemic Guettarda insularis, which bear epiphytic orchids (Epidendrum nitens, E. rigidum and the endemic Pleurothallis unguicallosa).

 The native land fauna is depauperate, with birds predominating and mammals absent.
 There is one endemic species of iguanid lizard (Urosaurus auriculatus) and the land crab Johngarthia oceanica, which also occurs on Clipperton Island.

 Sheep, cats, and rodents were introduced to the island by human activity; more recently, the locust Schistocerca piceifrons has also established itself on the island.
 Unlike the mammals on Guadalupe Island or Clarión, their impact on the local flora was minor, but cat predation has had a drastic effect since the mid-1970s due to the fauna's island tameness, and the locusts that swarm twice a year seriously damage vegetation during that time.
 There have been no recorded extinctions of plants on Socorro; several birds have been drastically affected by cat predation however, and one taxon, the Socorro dove, has gone extinct in the wild.

-Socorro is an important breeding location for several seabirds, many of which have here one of their north(east)ernmost breeding colonies.
+Socorro is an important breeding location for several seabirds, many of which have here one of their northernmost breeding colonies.
 The present status of these birds is not well known, and they presumably have suffered from cat predation.
 In 1953, the following taxa were present: